earthly/earthly/docs/guides/build-args.md

 ### How Arguments affect caching

-Commands in earthly must be re-evaluated when the command itself changes (e.g. `echo "hello $name"` is changed to `echo "greetings $name"`), or when one of it's inputs has changed (e.g. `--build-arg name=world` is changed to `--build-arg name=banana`).
+Commands in earthly must be re-evaluated when the command itself changes (e.g. `echo "hello $name"` is changed to `echo "greetings $name"`), or when one of it's inputs has changed (e.g. `--name=world` is changed to `--name=banana`).
 Earthly creates a hash based on both the contents of the command and the contents of all defined arguments of the target build context.

-However, in the case of secrets, the contents of the secret *is not* included in the hash; therefore, if the contents of a secret changes, earthly is unable to detect such a change, and thus the command will not be re-evaluated.
+However, in the case of secrets, the contents of the secret *is not* included in the hash; therefore, if the contents of a secret changes, Earthly is unable to detect such a change, and thus the command will not be re-evaluated.
 {% endhint %}